 Canon T5i versus Canon 5D Mark II

-The Canon Rebel T5i (called Canon 700D in some regions) and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2008.
+The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in March 2013 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (T5i) and a full frame sensor.
 The T5i has a resolution of 17.9 megapixel, whereas the 5D Mark II provides 21 MP.

-An illustration of the physical size and weight of the Canon T5i and the Canon 5D Mark II is provided in the side-by-side display below.
+The physical size and weight of the Canon T5i and the Canon 5D Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T5i – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (T5i).
 You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications